 Seeing the holiday lights is one tried and true way to feel festive – oohing and aahing, enjoying tasty treats and spending time together outdoors.
 Here are some upcoming displays in and around Seattle.
 (Remember to book ahead online.)

 At Woodland Park Zoo’s WildLanterns in Seattle, watch out for light-up jellyfish, tigers and bears.
 (Oh, my!)
 The revamped display is in its fourth year.
 Runs Nov.
 10 to Jan.
 14.

-Zoolights illuminates Point Defiance Zoo in Tacoma again with 700,000 dazzling LED lights.
-Look out for light tunnels and Sasquatch!
-Nov.
-27-Jan.
-3. Timed online tickets only.
-Read a parent review here.
+Zoolights illuminates Point Defiance Zoo & Aquarium in Tacoma with 700,000 dazzling LED lights.
+Look out for light tunnels, the baby tapir, the flame tree and Sasquatch!
+Runs Nov.
+24 to Jan.
+1.

-Fantasy Lights at Spanaway Park was already ready for 2020: It’s the state’s largest drive-thru light display.
-Bonus: The trail runs alongside scenic Spanaway Lake.
-Nov.
-21-Jan.
-3.
+Fantasy Lights at Spanaway Park was ready for the pandemic as the state’s largest drive-thru light display.
+The illuminated trail runs alongside scenic Spanaway Lake.
+Runs from Nov.
+24 to Jan.
+1.

-Cruise through the Purple Gate for 2020 Holiday Magic, a drive-thru event with whimsical light displays (and food and hot cocoa stands) at the Fairgrounds in Puyallup.
+This year, Holiday Magic will be a walk-through event with whimsical light displays and holiday activities (and food stands) at the Fairgrounds in Puyallup.
 Runs Thursday through Sundays in December.

 Swansons Nursery: Families will enjoy a magical holiday outing, seeing thousands of glowing lights around the gardens.
 Nov.
 11-Dec.
 31

 Bellevue Botanical Gardens d’Lights: Follow the pathways through the garden and discover a variety of brightly lit displays.
 You’ll find plant and animal shapes, rock formations, butterflies, bees and birds at the Garden d’Lights at Belleevue Botanical Garden.
 Nov.
 25- Dec.
 31